 I write sporadically on my personal blog.
 Topics focus on mathematics, teaching, and technology.
 Posts are listed in reverse chronological order.

-I am also a co-editor/author (joint with Angie Hodge) for Math Ed Matters, which is an online column sponsored by the MAA.
+I was also a co-editor/author (joint with Angie Hodge) for Math Ed Matters, which was an online column sponsored by the MAA.
 The column explores topics and current events related to undergraduate mathematics education.
 Below is a selection of my posts.

 Below are a few miscellaneous blogging-related items.